ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 This specification introduces the Capsule Protocol.
-The Capsule Protocol is a sequence of type-length-value tuples that new HTTP Upgrade Tokens (see {{Section 16.7 of ?HTTP=I-D.ietf-httpbis-semantics}}) can choose to use.
+The Capsule Protocol is a sequence of type-length-value tuples that new HTTP Upgrade Tokens (see {{Section 16.7 of !HTTP=I-D.ietf-httpbis-semantics}}) can choose to use.
 It allows endpoints to reliably communicate request-related information end-to-end on HTTP request streams, even in the presence of HTTP intermediaries.
 The Capsule Protocol can be used to exchange HTTP Datagrams when HTTP is running over a